Join In

 Easy Examples of Pronouns

-In these examples, the nouns being replaced are in bold, and the pronouns are shaded:- Jack met Jill in Boston.
+Here are some more examples of pronouns.
+As before, the nouns being replaced are in bold, and the pronouns are highlighted.- Jack met Jill in Boston.
 He first saw her in a Chinese restaurant.
 (In this example, the pronoun "he" replaces the noun "Jack," and the pronoun "her" replaces the noun "Jill.")

 - Visitors descend on New York's Central Park.
 They swarm across it like locusts.
 (Here, the pronoun "they" replaces the noun "visitors," and the pronoun "it" replaces the noun phrase "New York's Central Park.")